Uiedbook/cradova/README.md

 - create store
 - create actions and fire them
-- bind a Ref
+- bind a Comp
 - listen to changes
 - persist changes to localStorage
-- update a CradovaRef and bindings automatically
+- update a Comp and bindings automatically

-With these simple and easy abstractions, you can use datastores with powerful convenience.
+With these simple and easy abstractions, you can write datastores with so much convenience.

 ## Documentation